Home

 During nephrectomy, doctors removed my left kidney, my adrenal gland, and some lymph nodes.
 Thankfully, the cancer was contained – but my adrenal insufficiency is even more severe than it was.

 In the last several years, I’ve developed ongoing knee issues.
 Because of my cortisol use to keep the AI at bay, my endocrinologist doesn’t want me to get a cortisone injection in my knee.
 September 12, 2018 I did get that knee injection (Kenalog) and it’s been one of the best things I ever did.
 I didn’t look forward to telling my endo!
 I have had a couple more injections.
-I’ve been approved for a new gel injection but haven’t started that yet – that would be a three-time injection over 3 weeks.
+I was approved for a new three-time gel injection over 3 weeks.

 I also developed an allergy to blackberries last October and had to take Prednisone – and I had to tell my endo that, too!

-This year I had squamous cell carcinoma on my nose and had Mohs Surgery.
+A couple years ago I had squamous cell carcinoma on my nose and had Mohs Surgery.

 But, this is a post about Giving Thanks.
 The series will be continued on this blog unless I give thanks about something else Cushing’s related 🙂